 Unlike many other programming languages aimed at music creation bipscript does not provide a native API for sound generation and instead uses audio plugins for that purpose.
 This allows a range of sound limited only by the selection of plugins available on the system running the script.
 Software synthesizers, samplers and effects plugins can all be used to create unique signal paths in much the same way as a traditional sequencer/DAW environment.
 Bipscript currently supports the LV2 plugin standard with support for AU and VST plugins coming soon.

-Please see this tutorial lesson for an example of instantiating a plugin and scheduling notes to play on it.
+Please see this example for an example of instantiating a plugin and scheduling notes to play on it.

 Of course the listening part is not limited to "instruments" in the traditional sense: events can come from e.g. MIDI control surfaces or anything that sends OSC messages.
 Just about any external trigger can be used by externally translating events to MIDI or OSC format and listening on the appropriate inputs.